-Deloitte F iscal Year 2021 Fi iscal Year 2020
+DELOITTE FISCAL 2022 F ISCAL 2021

-Audit Fees (1) \$ 1,080,000 \$ 685,000
+Audit Fees (1) \$ 1,020,000 \$ 1,080,000

-All other Fees (2) 1,895 1,895
+All other Fees (2) \$ 1,895 \$ 1,895

-Total \$ 1,081,895 \$ 686,895
+Total \$ 1,021,895 \$ 1,081,895

-- (1) Audit fees represent fees billed or accrued for professional services rendered for the audit of MasterCraft Boat Holdings, Inc.'s annual financial statements, review of the interim condensed consolidated financial statements included in quarterly filings, and in fiscal year 2021, the evaluation and reporting on the effectiveness of the Company's internal controls over financial reporting, along with services that are normally provided by Deloitte in connection with statutory and regulatory filings or engagements. - (2) Other fees billed by Deloitte are for access to Deloitte's accounting research tools and subscription services.
+- (1) Audit fees represent fees billed or accrued for professional services rendered for the audit of MasterCraft Boat Holdings, Inc.'s annual financial statements, review of the interim condensed consolidated financial statements included in quarterly filings, and in fiscal 2021 and 2022, the evaluation and reporting on the effectiveness of the Company's internal controls over financial reporting, along with services that are normally provided by Deloitte in connection with statutory and regulatory filings or engagements. - (2) Other fees billed by Deloitte are for access to Deloitte's accounting research tools and subscription services.